-Ink and Watercolour
+Ink and watercolour on paper

-Selwyn Muru has always been a strong advocate of using traditional Maori art to explore creative avenues.
-The possibility of using rock drawings as the basis for painting was explored in this way by non-Maori artists, too, such as A. R. D. Fairburn, Theo Schoon, Gordon Walters, Dennis Knight Turner and Russell Clark.
-These enigmatic, almost abstract though still figurative shapes were appealing to a generation of people interested in making use of specifically New Zealand indigenous art forms.
-The studio potter Olive Jones was among the first to use these motifs on ceramics, a trend later picked up by Crown Lynn, who used them mainly in tourist settings.
+Selwyn Muru has always been a strong advocate of using traditional Māori art to explore creative avenues.
+The possibility of using rock drawings as the basis for painting was also explored by non-Māori artists, such as A. R. D. Fairburn, Theo Schoon, Gordon Walters, Dennis Knight Turner, and Russell Clark.
+These enigmatic, almost abstract but still figurative, shapes were appealing to a generation of people interested in making use of specifically New Zealand indigenous art forms.
+The studio potter Olive Jones was among the first to use such motifs on ceramics, a trend later picked up by Crown Lynn, which used them mainly in tourist settings.
 They were much in vogue, too, as table mats.
 However, the energy of Muru’s subtly coloured and highly calligraphic work is far removed from the vagaries of fashion.

-Maori rock drawing is an early portent of an ara (path) of the innovative artistic style that Muru chose to assert in the 1960s and has maintained ever since.
-He introduces Maori references in the form of rock painting and also establishes his own artistic originality in a process that shies away from stereotyped Maori identification.
+Māori Rock Drawing is an early portent of an ara (path) of the innovative artistic style that Muru chose to assert in the 1960s and has maintained ever since.
+He introduces Māori references in the form of rock painting and also establishes his own artistic originality in a process that shies away from stereotyped Māori identification.
 The seemingly random yet well-controlled composition of this work reflects this aspiration, so that apparent ‘scribble’ is in actuality a well-deliberated part of this exploration of a unique style and form.